+- □ Intermediate clinical outcome (e.g., lab value):

+- Process:

-□ Appropriate use measure:
+- □ Appropriate use measure:

-□ Structure:
+- Structure:

-Composite:
+- Composite:

-1a.2 LOGIC MODEL Diagram or briefly describe the steps between the healthcare structures and processes (e.g., interventions, or services) and the patient's health outcome(s).
+- 1a.2 LOGIC MODEL Diagram or briefly describe the steps between the healthcare structures and processes (e.g., interventions, or services) and the patient's health outcome(s).
 The relationships in the diagram should be easily understood by general, non-technical audiences.
 Indicate the structure, process or outcome being measured.

-Figure 1.
-HF Mortality Logic Model
+Table 1.
+AMI Mortality Logic Model

-- Delivery of timely, high-quality care - Use of evidence-based treatments - Reducing the risk of infection and other complications - Ensuring the patient is ready for discharge - Improving communication among providers involved at care transition - Reconciling medications - Educating patients about symptoms, whom to contact with questions, and where/ when to seek follow-up care - Encouraging strategies that promote disease management below, mortality is likely to be influenced by a broad range of clinical activities such as the prevention of complications and the provision of evidenced-based care.
+- Delivery of timely, high-quality care - Reducing the risk of infection and other complications - Ensuring the patient is ready for discharge - Improving communication among providers involved at care transition - Reconciling medications - Educating patients about symptoms, whom to contact with questions, and where/ when to seek follow-up care - Encouraging strategies that promote disease management

-The goal of this measure is to directly improve patient outcomes by measuring risk-standardized rates of mortality.
+The goal of this measure is to directly affect patient outcomes by measuring risk-standardized rates of mortality.
 Measurement of patient outcomes, including mortality, allows for a broad view of quality of care that encompasses more than what can be captured by individual process-of-care measures.
-As described
+As described below, mortality is likely to be influenced by a broad range of clinical activities such as the prevention of complications and the provision of evidenced-based care.